- Say No

 - The term ‘Balmain bugs’ refers to four species of fan lobster that occur along the eastern coastline of Australia, which are managed as though they were a single species.
 Although there is a lack of stock status information, there are no immediate concerns over the stock status of these species.

 The term ‘Balmain bugs’ refers to four species of fan lobster that occur along the eastern coastline of Australia.
 Balmain bugs are caught in trawl fisheries in NSW and QLD, with the majority caught in QLD.
 The same stock is caught in both states, but managed as separate units.
-Although there are no formal stock assessments available for Balmain bugs, stocks of Balmain bugs appear healthy, based on information from long-term catch records in the fishery.
-Undersized bugs are released, allowing them to grow large enough to spawn before being harvested.
+The health of the QLD balmain bug fishery is poorly understood, and while there are not serious concerns about overfishing, the species is conferred relatively little protection from fishing from marine parks in QLD, as it is largely caught beyond their bounds.

-In QLD, Balmain bugs are caught in a trawl fishery that targets multiple species of prawns and scallops.
+In QLD, Balmain bugs are caught as a byproduct in a trawl fishery that targets multiple species of prawns and scallops.
 The fishery operates within and around the Great Barrier Reef Marine Park.

 Independent fishery observer programs are an important method of verifying protected species interactions, as well as other fishery impacts, such as the type and volume of discarded catch.
 Unfortunately the QLD Government has closed the observer program for all QLD managed fisheries in 2012.
 In the intervening six years, there has been no independent on-vessel monitoring of the impact of the fishery, which is unacceptable for fisheries operating in the ecologically sensitive regions of the Great Barrier Reef.
 Concerns have been raised regarding under-reporting of endangered species caught in the fishery in logbooks.
 Since there is no record of actual protected species interactions over time, the ecological impacts of this fishery cannot be measured or managed.